137: No Such Thing As Churchill's Secret Parrot

 Most famous goat.

+Billy Goat Guff.
 Billy Goat Gas.
-Billy Goat Guff.

 Yes, it does seem to be weirdly common.
 They need to get better alarms, I think.

-I suppose if the alarm goes off, you're better off not being like, oh, it's probably the farts.
+I suppose if the alarm goes off, you're better off like, oh, it's probably the farts.
+And then your plane goes down.

+It's way better to land and be like, oh, we're going to go.
 But sir, there are no sheep on board.

-It's fine.
+It's always the farm animals.
 Actually, in 2014, it was the fire alarm, not the smoke alarm, and I think it was caused by the cows overheating.

 Oh, no, the heat sensors.